 “It depends on how they’re crafted but I think there is momentum to do something in that direction.
 I think that will probably happen,” he said.

 President Trump announced this week that he is ready to look into the idea of universal background checks.

 “That’s the most difficult of all the steps because basically you’re impacting every single person, and a lot of the people who get weapons are law abiding citizens.
-So you want to be careful not to infringe upon their rights to obtaining weapons.”Grab the FREE WDTN News App for iPhone or Android.
+So you want to be careful not to infringe upon their rights to obtaining weapons.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.